mdLn1/react_tutorials/README.md

 # React Tutorials

-# Attention!
+## Attention!!!
 In order that you can work on the tutorials you need to have NodeJS and npm(comes together with node) installed on your computer
-# For this tutorials I used NodeJS 12.16.1 LTS version, I recommend using the same so that you can avoid running into any issues
+## For this tutorials I used NodeJS 12.16.1 LTS version, I recommend using the same so that you can avoid running into any issues

 ## This project is used with different video tutorials